RetardCZE/PolyVis/SPRINT_AUGUST_2022.md

 # Sprint august 2022
 Logger for daily progress on sprint during august 2022.

+### 4.8.2022
+- Implementing robust Line-Segment intersection.
+Seems that previous approach might have been logicaly correct, but all cases of intersecting lines/segments werent taken into account.
+Once more robust handling of these intersections is done, results should stabilise.

 ### 3.8.2022
 - Compiled succesfully robust geometry from trivis.
 Hopefully with all parts needed.
 Problem seems to be in line parallelism.
 Have to find why that occurs, and find general solution.